 Over the past six months I have been substitute teaching across early childhood, elementary, and special education classrooms — including resource rooms and self-contained settings — in West Michigan public schools.
 What I have gained from this experience is something I did not learn in graduate school, and something I did not fully understand even from years of working as a school SLP.

 I now understand what a school day actually feels like from the inside.
 The pace of transitions.
-The sensory demands of a busy classroom during centers.
-The difference between how a child presents in a quiet therapy room and how that same child looks at 10am during a noisy morning meeting.
-The way a resource room pull-out feels to a child who just wants to stay with their class.
-These are not small details — they are the context in which every child we serve is spending six hours of their day.
+The sensory, academic, and attention demands of a busy classroom.
+I understand better now why and how a child might present so differently in a therapy room versus a classroom setting — and how a resource room is organized and functions, and what that means for a child's day.
+These are not small details — they are the context in which every child I serve is spending a large portion of their day.

-This experience has profoundly shaped how I approach treatment.
-I now select therapy materials that directly connect to what a child is learning in their classroom — because generalization happens faster when therapy feels relevant to the child's real world.
+This experience has shaped how I approach treatment.
+I now select therapy materials that directly connect to what a child is learning in their classroom — because generalization happens faster when therapy feels relevant to a child's real world.
 I understand grade-level curriculum expectations in a concrete, practical way that allows me to build goals that support not just communication, but academic success.
-And I understand that a behavior that looks concerning at school may reflect a nervous system that is simply overwhelmed by the environment — not a child who is struggling or defiant.
+And I bring a different perspective to understanding behavior in the classroom — because what looks like defiance may simply be a nervous system overwhelmed by the demands of a school day.
+That distinction changes everything about how I support a child, and it is one I carry into every conversation I have with families and teachers.

 If you are a tired parent who just needs someone to be honest with you, take your concerns seriously, and walk alongside you without judgment — you have found the right place.